Language-Guided Reinforcement Learning for Hard Attention in Few-Shot Learning: Methodology

-In few-shot learning, an \textbf{episode}\footnote{Two types of episodes are used in this paper: the \textbf{episode} in the few-shot setup and the episode in the reinforcement learning framework.
-To avoid confusion, we use the bold-sized word to define the few-shot \textbf{episode}.} refers to a single learning task where a model has to learn from a limited amount of data.
-The few-shot model learns during many \textbf{episode}.
-Typically, an \b{\textbf{episode}} consists of two main components: a Support set and a Query set.
-To train a model, a support set and a query set are randomly selected from the data in each \textbf{episode}.
-This approach to learning is commonly referred to as ``$N$-way, $G$-shot'' classification, where there are $N$ classes and $G$ samples for each class in the support \b{and query sets}\s{set}.
-We denote the support set as $SU = \{(x_j, y_j)\}_{j = 1}^{N\times G}$, where $x_j$ is the $j^{th}$ sample in the support set and $y_j$ is its corresponding label.
+In few-shot learning, an \textit{episode}\footnote{Two types of episodes are used in this paper: the episode in the reinforcement learning framework and the \textit{episode} in the few-shot setup, which is defined by italics to avoid confusion.} refers to a single learning task where a model \b{must} learn from a limited amount of data. \b{The few-shot model is trained across many \textit{episodes}.
+Each \textit{episode} typically consists of two main components: a Support set and a Query set.
+To train the model, a support set and a query set are randomly selected from the data in each \textit{episode}.
+The classes in both sets are the same, but the individual samples within the sets do not overlap.
+This learning approach is commonly referred to as ``$N$-way, $G$-shot'' classification, where $N$ denotes the number of classes and $G$ represents the number of samples per class in both the support and query sets.
+We define the support set as $SU = {(x_j, y_j)}_{j = 1}^{N \times G}$, where $x_j$ is the $j^{th}$ sample in the support set and $y_j$ is its corresponding label.} \s{In few-shot learning, an \textit{episode}\footnote{Two types of episodes are used in this paper: the episode in the reinforcement learning framework, and the \textit{episode} in the few-shot setup which is defined by italic word to avoid confusion.} refers to a single learning task where a model has to learn from a limited amount of data.
+The few-shot model learns during many \textit{episodes}.
+Typically, an \textit{episode} consists of two main components: a Support set and a Query set.
+To train a model, a support set and a query set are randomly selected from the data in each \textit{episode}.
+This approach of learning is commonly referred to as ``$N$-way, $G$-shot'' classification, where there are $N$ classes and $G$ samples for each class in the support and query sets.
+We denote the support set as $SU = \{(x_j, y_j)\}_{j = 1}^{N\times G}$, where $x_j$ is the $j^{th}$ sample in the support set and $y_j$ is its corresponding label.}